oliviaplamann/451Project/README.md

 ## Code
 - Folder with all code used to produce project
 ## Report
-- Folder with Final Report
+- Folder with Final Report and Presentation